Residence Hall History

 Built in 1970, seven-story Foreman Hall, originally called High-rise, is named for Dorothy Foreman-Beltz who was the Dean of Women from 1931-1945.
 It houses mainly upper-division women in 100 double-occupancy rooms.
 A skywalk connects Conard Hall to Foreman Hall with the Foreman Hall lobby serving both Conard and Foreman Halls.
 Foreman Hall is located on the corner of SE Second St. and Ash Ave. on the eastern border of the Walla Walla University campus.

 Meske Hall was originally built as a women's residence hall in 1934 known as Conard Hall.
-In the mid-1980s, the West wing of Conard Hall was made a men's dormitory, known as Sittner East, and was renamed after Walt Meske in 1996 (Dean of Men 1975-1982, Vice-President of Student Affairs 1986-1991).
+In the mid-1980s, the West wing of Conard Hall was made a men's residence hall, known as Sittner East, and was renamed after Walt Meske in 1996 (Dean of Men 1975-1982, Vice-President of Student Affairs 1986-1991).
 Meske Hall now houses about 100 upper-division men and the lobby floor contains the Counseling, Testing, and Wellness Center, Diversity Services, and the University Health Clinic.